Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

   sudo image-check /media/USBDRIVE/PositronV32_stock.img
   ```
   4. If flash drive has the file PositronV32_stock.img the following command will update it and not create a duplicate.
-  Otherwise it will create a new backup .img with the name PositronV32_stock.img, any name that ends in .img can be used here.
+  Otherwise, it will create a new backup .img with the name PositronV32_stock.img, any name that ends in .img can be used here.
   It is roughly 15 minutes to make a new .img or a few seconds to update an exising .img.
   ```
   sudo image-backup /media/USBDRIVE/PositronV32_stock.img